Paul-Louis Simond: Career

 In 1895 Simond began work at the Pasteur Institute in Paris and while working in the laboratory of Elie Metchnikoff, he was the first to provide a comprehensive description of the sexual reproductive processes of Coccidia.
 This work provided experimental support for the theory of evolutionary dimorphism which had been put forward by R. Pfeiffer.

 In 1897, when Alexandre Yersin was transferred by the Pasteur Institute to a post in Vietnam, his position in Bombay was filled by Simond, who was to test the efficacy of an experimental antiserum against the outbreak of plague in that city.

 The following year, Simond was in Karachi where, despite limited resources, he was able to demonstrate that fleas transmit the bacterium Yersinia pestis, the agent causing bubonic plague, from rat to rat, and from rat to human.
-His ingenious experiments are described in his report to the Pasteur Institute on the spread of plague ("La propagation de la peste"), which was published in 1898 by Pierre Paul Emile Roux in the Annales de l'Institut Pasteur.
+His experiments are described in his report to the Pasteur Institute on the spread of plague ("La propagation de la peste"), which was published in 1898 by Pierre Paul Emile Roux in the Annales de l'Institut Pasteur.
+Simond describes that he collected a rat from a plague-infected area of town, added some fleas from a cat and placed it inside a large glass jar.
+When the rat was close to dying from the plague, another healthy rat was lowered into the jar, separated from the sick one by a wire mesh.
+This one died from the plague five days later.

 For this work Simond was awarded the Barbier prize from the French Academy of Medicine.
 His findings were not initially accepted by the scientific community, but were validated later by others and by 1907 his conclusions were accepted as scientific fact.